A Comb of Wishes

 Published February 8, 2022

 Ever since her mother’s death, Kela feels every bit as broken as the shards of glass, known as “mermaid’s tears,” that sparkle on the beaches of St. Rita.
 But when she discovers a different kind of treasure, she accidentally summons an actual mermaid—the wrathful Ophidia.

 Ophidia makes Kela a bargain: her ancient comb, in exchange for a wish.
 And though Kela knows that what she wants most is her mother back, a wish that big will exact a dangerous price…

 The writing in this book hooked me right away.
 The chapters from Ophidia’s point-of-view are mysterious and otherworldly.
 Kela’s chapters felt packed with emotion and anchored in the island setting of the town where she lives.
 I loved the way the author celebrates oral storytelling through A COMB OF WISHES.
 The chapters from Ophidia’s POV begin and end with a traditional story cue: “Crick.
 Crack.”
 The author explains more about this in her guest post at Teen Librarian Toolbox.

-I also loved the way that magic and fantasy are integrated into this contemporary story.
+I also loved the way that Lisa Stringfellow integrated magic and fantasy into this contemporary story.
 I thought that was really well done.

 Recommended for Ages 8 to 12.

 Main characters are Black.

 Profanity/Crude Language Content